DamianZaremba/cv/README.md

 issue diagnostics (layer 1-8) and vendor interaction/management (global).

-Re-designed and migrated data-centre architecture for hosting providers and global companies including co-ordination with onsite resources for physical relocation, design and implementation of redundant core and distribution network services, designing single points of failure out, isolating management connectivity into segregated failure domains (physically, up to a separate BGP mix with different routes), design of troubleshooting tools for helpdesk staff, auditing equipment, implementation of off-site backup
+Re-designed and migrated data-centre architecture for hosting providers and global companies including co-ordination with on site resources for physical relocation, design and implementation of redundant core and distribution network services, designing single points of failure out, isolating management connectivity into segregated failure domains (physically, up to a separate BGP mix with different routes), design of troubleshooting tools for helpdesk staff, auditing equipment, implementation of off-site backup